plaintiff in 30 Seconds

 Journal Prompts

-Imagine you are a plaintiff in a case.
-What happened?
+Imagine you are a plaintiff in a fictional case.
+What would your claim be, and what would you hope to achieve?

-Write a short story about a plaintiff winning a case.
+Write a short story about a plaintiff fighting for justice.
+What challenges do they face?

 Frequently Asked Questions